 How to prevent razor burn

 Picking ingrown hairs also increases the risk of infection, scarring, discoloration and prolongs the healing process.
-Finney says if ingrown hairs or razor burn becomes infected, it is painful or persists after you try to intervene at home, it’s time to see a dermatologist – prescription medications may be needed.
+If ingrown hairs or razor burn becomes infected, if it is painful or persists after you try to intervene at home, it’s time to see a dermatologist, said Finney, you may need prescription medication.

 Expert shaving tips

 - Before shaving, spend about 10 minutes in warm water to soften the outer layer of skin.
 This makes it easier to remove hair and decreases the risk of razor burn, said King.
 Zeichner also recommended shaving after you shower, if you have time.